To find out more watch the Semantic standards training

 The Comment (additional comment about a substance).

-The ATC RDF file is available in the Terminology Service through the BioMedIT portal (accessible via SWITCH edu-ID).
+The ATC RDF file is available via the Terminology Service.

 The copyright follows the instructions provided by WHO regarding ATC (https://www.whocc.no/copyright_disclaimer/): “Use of all or parts of the material requires reference to the WHO Collaborating Centre for Drug Statistics Methodology.
 Copying and distribution for commercial purposes is not allowed.
 Changing or manipulating the material is not allowed.”